 Students are notified of their suspension via official MSUM email from the Academic Support Center.
 Students are responsible for checking on their academic and hold status each semester and monitoring their official university email for messages.

 Students who are suspended for the first time may not return to MSUM for one semester (not including summer term).
-Second suspensions are for one calendar year.
-Third and subsequent suspensions are for two calendar years.
+Sunsequent suspensions are for one calendar year.

 Students who are placed on academic probation and suspension are notified via official MSUM email from the Academic Support Center.
 Students are responsible for keeping their local and permanent addresses updated in their computerized records and monitoring their official university e-mail for messages.